2 adults, 7 children transported following partial roof collapse at Rickards Middle School in Oakland Park

 Students and staff were immediately evacuated to Northeast High School as a precaution.

-“The most important thing is obviously the safety of the students and our faculty, and we’re just very thankful none of them were injured, that no one was inside that media center at the time of the incident, and now it’ll be up to the city and facility personnel to come out and inspect the rest of the structure to determine safety,” said Concepcion.
+“The most important thing is obviously the safety of the students and our faculty, and we’re just very thankful that none of them were injured, that no one was inside that media center at the time of the incident, and now it’ll be up to the city and facility personnel to come out and inspect the rest of the structure to determine safety,” said Concepcion.

 Fortunately, e-learning is already in place, so administrators may decide to continue e-learning into next week or until they come up with a plan for students who opted for in-person learning.